iOSDigital/iOSArtSizer/README.md

 ###Icon Sizer

-Drop a square PNG file (icon.png for example) and it will create individual PNGs in all different sizes, named with the dimensions (icon-114.png for example).
+Drop a square PNG file(s) (icon.png for example) and it will create individual PNGs in all different sizes, named with the dimensions (icon-114.png for example).

 By default it saves the PNGs in the same directory as the source image.

 ###Retina Sizer

-Create your artwork at retina size, but don't add the @2x.
-Then drop in your PNG.
-It will copy the original and rename it "whatever@2x.png", and also resize it in half, and call it "whatever.png".
+Create your artwork at retina size, but don't add the @2x, then drop them in.
+It will copy the original and rename it "whatever@2x.png", and also resize it in half, and call that "whatever.png".

 ###To Do